The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Background

 \subsection{Programmatic advertising}

-At its core, programmatic advertising is the automated trading of ad slot inventory (made available by publishers) for impressions of ad creatives made available by brands or advertisers.
-Although there are a variety of mechanisms for programmatic advertising (\eg real-time bidding, header bidding, exchange bidding, \etc) and the organizations participating in each might differ, the types of entities involved in the supply chain remain the same for each mechanism.
+Although there are a variety of mechanisms for programmatic advertising (\eg real-time bidding, header bidding, exchange bidding) and the participating organizations might differ, the types of entities involved in the supply chain remain the same for each mechanism.

-\para{The supply chain of programmatic advertising.} Internet-scale programmatic advertising is made possible by the following entities: {\em supply-side platforms} (SSPs) for publishers to list their ad slot inventory in real time, {\em ad exchanges} (AdX) which aggregate the inventory of multiple SSPs and facilitate bidding on individual slots, and {\em demand-side platforms} (DSPs) which allow advertisers and brands to identify targets for their ad creatives and make bids on inventory listed at ad exchanges.
-These entities work together to create a supply chain for ads as follows: When a user visits a publisher, the ad slot inventory associated with that visit is put up for auction at an AdX by the SSP.
-DSPs, operating on behalf of advertisers and brands, then make bids on the ad slot inventory available at the AdX.
+\para{The programmatic advertising supply chain.} Programmatic advertising is made possible by the following entities illustrated in \Cref{fig:adecosystem}: {\em supply-side platforms} (SSPs) for publishers to list their ad inventory in real-time, {\em ad exchanges} (AdX) which aggregate the inventory of multiple SSPs and facilitate bidding on individual ad slots, and {\em demand-side platforms} (DSPs) which allow advertisers and brands to identify targets for their ad creatives by suitably bidding on the inventory listed at ad exchanges.
+These entities work together to create a supply chain for ads as follows: When a user visits a publisher, the ad inventory associated with that visit is put up for auction at an AdX by the SSP.
+DSPs, operating on behalf of advertisers and brands, then make bids on the ad inventory available at the AdX.
 These bids are informed by what is known (to the DSP) about the user and the publisher.
-The winner of the auction is then notified by the AdX and the associated ad creative is used to fill the ad slot on the publisher's website. \Cref{fig:adecosystem} provides an illustration of the supply chain mechanism.
+The winner of the auction is then notified by the AdX and the associated ad creative is used to fill the ad slot on the publisher's website.